DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Add new levels to the game

-Rework the level generation system to accomodate for new generation structure.
+Rework the level generation system to accommodate for new generation structure.

 - [ ] Refactor level generation system (Linked List Approach)
+- [ ] Experiment w/ giving the player alternate exit choices (to take on harder rooms)

+## Rewards
+- [ ] Balance existing stat rewards
+- [ ] Balance percentage chances of each reward type
+- [ ] Boost money reward from completing rooms

+## Shield Mechanic
+- [ ] Turn the orb in the top left into a shield meter